mvadari/xrpl-docs/Atomic.md

 ### 2.2. `Flags`

-The `Flags` field represents the **atomicity type** of the transaction.
+The `Flags` field represents the **batch mode** of the transaction.
 Exactly one must be specified in an `Atomic` transaction.

-This spec supports four types of atomicity (each will have an integer value, and tooling can handle the translation between integer values and the string they represent):
+This spec supports four modes:
 * `ALLORNOTHING` or `tfAllOrNothing` (with a value of `0x00000001`)
 * `ONLYONE` or `tfOnlyOne` (with a value of `0x00000002`)
 * `UNTILFAILURE` or `tfUntilFailure` (with a value of `0x00000004`)